adsneap/TypeTopology/source/Todd/3-TernaryBoehmRealsSearch.lagda.md

-However, the searcher given by this isomorphism (like that on signed-digits) would search the *entire* prefix of the stream from point `pos 0` to point `pos δ`; despite the fact that the location information at `pos δ` *includes* all of the location information previous to that.
+However, the searcher given by this isomorphism (like that on signed-digits) would search the *entire* prefix of the stream from point `pos 0` to point `pos δ`; despite the fact that -- for ternary Boehm encodings --  the location information at `pos δ` *includes* all of the location information previous to that.

-Therefore, we prefer to use a different isomorphism: the one induced by the `replace` function in Section IV.
+Therefore, we prefer to use a different isomorphism: the one induced by the `replace` function in `TernaryBoehmReals.lagda.md`.

-## Searching quotiented encodings of compact intervals
+# Part II -  Searching quotiented encodings of compact intervals

 First, we define the equivalence relation needed to determine uniformly continuous decidable predicates on Ternary Boehm encodings of any compact